There’s a buttery crust. A thick and tangy cream cheese layer. A bunch of spiced, tender apples. And a crunchy oat streusel topping.

 Step 4 – Make the Streusel Layer

-In a separate small bowl, combine the ingredients for the streusel topping, mashing and spreading the unsalted butter cubes evenly with your fingers so that the mixture is fairly uniform, like the texture of lumpy, clumpy sand.
+In a separate small bowl, combine the ingredients for the streusel topping, mashing and spreading the unsalted butter cubes evenly with your fingers so that the mixture is fairly uniform, with a texture like lumpy, clumpy sand.

 You don’t want the butter to be too cold – it will take forever to make the crumble with solid butter cubes.

-Reversely, you don’t want the butter to be too softened – melted butter will make a thick dough, rather than a crumbly topping.
+Conversely, you don’t want the butter to be too soft, either – melted butter will make a thick dough, rather than a crumbly topping.

-As long as the butter sits at room temperature for about 10 or so minutes, you’re golden.
+As long as the butter sits at room temperature for about 10 minutes or so after you take it out of the refrigerator, you’re golden.

 Step 5 – Blind Bake Crust